 Good question.
 My meatballs are generally recipe-less.
 They’re usually a mix of the meat I’ve bought and what I have in the fridge.
 The other day I made them with about half a kilo of Italian sausage meat, some finely chopped thyme, leftover pecorino (a smallish chunk that I blitzed in the food processor) and the usual tomato passata.
 A note about tomato passata.
 Once you’ve tried it, you may never go back to tinned tomatoes.

 A friend’s Tuscan mother swears by tomato passata and won’t use anything else.
-It makes for a richer sauce, and I assure you once you’re converted you’ll find it difficult to go back.
-Although naturally it has to be good quality Italian passata, as some passatas are better than others.
+It makes for a richer sauce, although naturally it has to be good quality Italian passata, as some passatas are better than others.
 I now have a tomato passata fetish that consists of various bottles of various types all lined up in the cupboard.
 The only passatas I draw the line at is the ones where they add the herbs.
 Don’t.
 Add them fresh yourself.

 Today I had three boys for lunch.
 “Shall I make meatballs with pasta?”
 The response was an unanimous yes.
 So today’s version was about 300g of beef with 400g of Italian sausage, and some semi hard goat’s cheese that got thrown into the mixture and oozed lazily out into the sauce on cooking.
 I’d also added a softly browned leek, some parsley and chives chopped up using a mezzaluna to make their presence as least obvious as possible because that’s generally what you end up doing with kids.
 Oh, and some breadcrumbs.
 And for breadcrumbs I mean four slices of common or garden white sliced bread that were also blitzed and added to the mixture.